anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The art of storytelling is reaching its end because the epic side of truth, wisdom, is dying out.
+Quote: Our lives are a sum total of the choices we have made.

-By: Walter Benjamin
+By: Wayne Dyer